arav06/aws-fundies/aws-management-concepts.md

   The IT team can organize a tag requirements workshop so contributors can work together to identify the required tags

-  Areas when tagging can be implemented:
+  Areas where tagging can be implemented:

   - AWS Console: In the console, we can do grouping in the resource manager which can be used to show everything owned by group 'abcd' or show everything which can handle 'abcd'
   - Cost allocation: As we get deeper in the cost, the financial operations team should be able to create a detailed report.
 Instead of the team saying that 'this group is using this much', they should be able to say 'this group is using this much for this project in this region'.
 Tagging will be helpful for this